-You can test that the Xpress installation was successful by launching Xpress Workbench (Windows operating system only) or by running console commands (all operating systems).
+You can test that the Xpress installation was successful by launching Xpress Workbench (on Windows and Mac OSX operating systems only) or by running console commands (all operating systems).

-- Launch Xpress Workbench: Xpress Workbench is the development environment for Windows.
-To run Xpress Workbench, double click on the Xpress Workbench icon on your desktop: or select Start >> Programs >> FICO >> Xpress >> Xpress Workbench.
+- 1. Launch Xpress Workbench: Xpress Workbench is the development environment for Xpress Mosel and Xpress Insight.
+To run Xpress Workbench, double click on the Xpress Workbench icon on your desktop: or select FICO > Xpress > Xpress Workbench from the Windows start menu.
 You may also start up Xpress Workbench by typing xpworkbench at the command prompt or by double clicking onto an Xpress Mosel model file (file with extension .mos). - 2.
 Run console commands: At the command prompt1, type the following sequence of commands: